Be prepared for your next visit with CHILD!

 How long?

 During your visit, staff will take a couple of minutes to explain these wearables.
-After your visit, you will wear any device that you agree to wear for seven days.
+After your visit, you will wear any device that you agree to wear for 7 days (GPS) and/or 30 days (Oura Ring).

 What?